 Workers at Exxon Mobil refinery in Texas vote to retain UAW union after lockout

-March 14 (Reuters) - The United Steelworkers union (USW) won a vote to continue representing workers at an Exxon Mobil Corp XOM.N refinery in Beaumont, Texas, according to people familiar with the matter.
+BEAUMONT, March 14 (Reuters) - The United Steelworkers union (USW) on Monday won a vote to continue representing workers at an Exxon Mobil Corp XOM.N refinery in Beaumont, Texas, according to people familiar with the matter.

+A vote by nearly 500 union-represented workers at the facility was conducted in November and December during a lockout of union-represented employees.
+Union workers were removed from the plant last May after contract talks failed to yield a new labor agreement.

 (Reporting by Erwin Seba in Beaumont, Texas)